THESE ARE THE RULES

 Results will be posted in real time.
 If you see an issue with your time or lap, please notify the timing team as soon as you see a potential problem.
 Do not wait until the race is over to speak up.

 NO minimum lap requirements per racer.
 Ride as many laps as you can in a 24 hour period.

 Once on the course, a racer must complete his or her lap.
 However, the team has the option of canceling a rider’s lap and restarting from the Timing Tent with a substitute.
 This is a difficult and costly decision, but if the first rider is unable to complete the lap for any reason, it may be to the team’s advantage to cancel that rider’s lap.
-Any team member can cancel a rider’s lap by notifying the team’s registrar at the Timing Tent.
+Any team member can cancel a rider’s lap by notifying the timing team in the tent.
 Once a cancellation has been made it cannot be rescinded.
 If a team cancels a riders lap and is restarting with a new rider, the new rider inherits the log in time of the canceled rider’s lap.

 Just prior to entering the timing tent you will pass under the Start Arch, this is also the designated dismount area.
 Riders finishing a lap must dismount completely at this point and proceed on foot.
-This is much safer for everyone.
 Riders who do not completely dismount will receive a five-minute penalty.
 Second offense, the lap is not counted.
 Riding on one pedal into the tent will also result in a penalty.
 Please dismount and walk or run to the tent then walk to the registrar.